Masaru2/pokejp/README.md

-# Pokémon Red, Green, and Blue
+# Pokémon Red, Green, and Blue JP: Masaru2 Edition

 **pokejp** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pokémon games.
+Improves the romhacks made by the user MoriyaFaith, restores various things that weren't in his romhack

 It builds the following ROMs:

 * Pokemon Red.gb
+* Pokemon Red Debug.gb
 * Pokemon Green.gb
+* Pokemon Green Debug.gb
 * Pokemon Blue.gb
+* Pokemon Blue Debug.gb

 ## Downloading and playing
 In the case of simply wanting to play generation 1 as it was released in Japan, download the .ips patch files from the [patches](patches) folder, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to the correct ROM.